 Michael McGowan began his dance training at his mother’s dance studio in Clarksburg, WV.
 He continued his studies in various training programs at West Virginia University, National Academy of the Arts and North Carolina School of the Arts.
 He is a proud graduate of the Harid Conservatory of Dance in Boca Raton, FL where he studied with Tina Santos, Marjorie and Maria Tallchief, Helgi Tomasson, David Howard and Patricia Wilde, among others.
 Michael was a member of Hubbard Street Dance Chicago under the artistic direction of Lou Conte.
 With HSDC he toured the world performing the works of Twyla Tharp, Bob Fosse, Daniel Ezralow and Margo Sappington, among others.
 He was a guest artist of River North Dance Chicago under the artistic direction of Sherry Zunker, and appeared in a documentary about the company titled Reality of a Dreamer.
 He was also featured in Love in Four Acts for WTTW Chicago choreographed by the late Claire Battaille.
 Michael is forever grateful to Claire, Lou and Sherry for inspiring him to continue the legacy of artistic mentorship.
 Michael was the founder and Artistic Director of Kitchen Sink Dance Company and its satellite pre-professional ensemble.
 He continued his teaching and choreography at the Spence School in NYC, where he was the Chair of the Performing Arts Department and director of the dance program for fourteen years.
 Michael was awarded a choreographic residency with the Ucross Foundation in Wyoming.
 His work there ultimately led to the development of Flight Path Dance Project.
 Michael lives in NYC with his husband Steven Lutvak, who composed the music and co-authored the lyrics for the Tony Award-winning Best Musical A Gentleman’s Guide to Love and Murder, and their daughter Eliot Rose.

-Sean McCabe is a bookwriter, lyricist and composer from Ottawa, Canada.
-Sean holds a Master of Fine Arts degree from New York University’s Graduate Musical Theatre Writing Program (2018) as well as a Bachelor's of Education and a Bachelor's of Arts from Queen’s University in Kingston, Canada.
-His musical Saint Sebastian (music by Jinhee Kim) has had two readings and one production in collaboration with NYU, Tisch New Musical Theatre Workshop and Collaborative Development & Production.
-Saint Sebastian will be performed in concert at the Lincoln Center’s Bruno Walter Auditorium on September 30, 2019 as part of the Broadway’s Future Songbook Series, for which he and Kim wrote an original song in December 2018.
+Sean McCabe is a writer and musician from Ottawa, Canada.
+Sean holds a Master of Fine Arts degree from New York University’s Graduate Musical Theatre Writing Program (2018) as well as a Bachelor's of Education and a Bachelor's of Arts from Queen’s University in Canada.
+His musical Saint Sebastian (music by Jinhee Kim) has had two readings and one production in collaboration with NYU, Tisch New Musical Theatre Workshop and Collaborative Development & Production, and was most recently performed in concert at the Lincoln Center’s Bruno Walter Auditorium as part of the Broadway’s Future Songbook Series, produced by the New York Public Library for the Performing Arts.
 In 2016, Sean was accepted into Theatre 20’s Composium, a year-long writing lab in Toronto led by Canadian writer Leslie Arden, whom he interviewed for an article published in the Canadian Theatre Review in 2017.
 He is thrilled to be a part of the Flight Path team.

 Caroline Criste is a recent graduate from the University of Wisconsin-Madison with a Bachelor of Fine Arts in Dance.
 Her second major in Economics demonstrates a balance between creativity and analytical skills.
 Her study and experience have honed her excellent communication and writing skills, and developed passions for teaching, collaboration, and research.
 While at UW, Caroline had the privilege to work with faculty members such as Li Chiao-Ping, Jin-Wen Yu, Kate Corby, Marlene Skog, Liz Sexe, Collette Stewart, and Chris Walker, and guest artists Brooke Smiley, Rosalind Newman and Jamie McHugh.
 In the summer of 2019, Caroline received the Arnhold Fellowship to attend the Dance Education Laboratory in New York City.
 She has also attended summer intensives including Bates Dance Festival (2018), Strictly Seattle (2017), and Perry Mansfield (2016).
 Caroline has recently relocated to Brooklyn, NY, where she is pursuing her passions of Dance and Arts Administration.